Frank South went for a second opinion on his Adult ADHD diagnosis. That is, he went on the PBS medical show “Second Opinion” to talk about Adult ADHD.

 Thanks to American Public Television and the University of Rochester Medical Center.

-Second Opinion host Peter Salgo, MD, talks with:
+In the video below, Second Opinion host Peter Salgo, MD, talks with:

 —Former Hollywood scriptwriter Frank South talking about his late-in-life diagnosis and receiving a “second opinion” from the panelists